 Councillors are elected every three years.
-The next election is on 13 October 2007.
+The last election was on 13 October 2007, elections will be held again in October 2010.
 The parliamentary electoral roll lists all the people in New Zealand who can vote in the parliamentary elections.
 If you are on this roll you are automatically enrolled on the relevant council's residential electoral roll, which means that you can also vote at your local regional council and city or district council elections.

 You can be a ratepayer elector and apply to get on the ratepayer roll if you own a property in the Wellington region, but live outside the region.
 You must also be a qualified parliamentary elector at the property in which you live.